Wipro solution will deploy NComputing’s virtual PC technology across 31,000 nodes, 1500 hospitals, of Employees State Insurance Corp.

 NComputing virtual desktops share the excess power of standard PCs and make computing simple and affordable.
 You save money by sharing the cost of a single PC among multiple users.
 And your users feel like they each have their own PC while they simultaneously share common applications—including web browsers, e-mail, office suites, and multimedia.
 Every user has their own keyboard, screen, settings, applications, and data files, so their experience is just like it would be if they were working at an independent PC.

-vSpace software creates virtual desktops vSpacecreates an independent workspace for each user on the shared computer.
+vSpace creates an independent workspace for each user on the shared computer.
 Each workspace is a virtual desktop that looks and feels just like it would on a standalone PC.
 Users interact with their virtual desktop through their L-series access device.
 And the access device communicates to vSpace via the highly efficient User eXtension Protocol (UXP)